mnthnx64/datanonymous/README.md

 # Datanoymous

 Here is all the code that is used in the datanomyous project.
-Find the paper in Pseudonymization paper.pdf
+Find the publishing agreement for the springer series.

 ## Pre-Requisites
 - Python 3.6.8 or higher